chef/chef-web-docs/chef_master/source/resource_breakpoint.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. tag chef_shell_run_as_chef_client

 By default, chef-shell loads in standalone mode and does not connect to the Chef Infra Server.
-The chef-shell can be run as a Chef Infra Client to verify functionality that is only available when the Chef Infra Client connects to the Chef Infra Server, such as search functionality or accessing data stored in data bags.
+The chef-shell can be run as a Chef Infra Client to verify functionality that is only available when Chef Infra Client connects to the Chef Infra Server, such as search functionality or accessing data stored in data bags.

 chef-shell can use the same credentials as knife when connecting to a Chef Infra Server.
 Make sure that the settings in chef-shell.rb are the same as those in config.rb, and then use the ``-z`` option as part of the command.
 For example: